Mojiberus/mpv-config/README.md

 My `input.conf` contains a duplicate for ru-RU layout.

 Keybinds are case and input layout sensitive.
-That means pressing `w` won't do the same as `W`, `ц` or `Ц` if of course you didn't set them to same action.
+That means pressing `w` won't do the same as `W`, `ц` or `Ц` unless you didn't set them to same action.

 If you have layouts other than en-US and ru-RU, then you need to make a copy of `ru-RU Layout fix + my kenbinds`, paste it and replace all ru-RU keybinds with your layout.

 ## Now I'll explain what my keybinds do

+Please note that I'm using en-US and ru-RU layouts on Windows 10, so differences may appear based on OS or language variation layout (e.g. en-GB or OS X)

 `Right` will fast-forward 5 seconds, and `Left` will rewind 5 seconds.